About the CUNY Catalog

 Ask A Librarian

 CUNY libraries provide a host of options to get research support online.
 Almost all campus libraries respond to phone and e-mail inquiries and some offer instant or text messaging.
-Seven college libraries have gone further by joining an international consortium that offers their students librarian assistance 24/7.
-The seven libraries are at Baruch, Brooklyn, Hunter and Lehman Colleges, Borough of Manhattan and Bronx Community Colleges, and the Graduate Center.
+Eight college libraries have gone further by joining an international consortium that offers their students librarian assistance 24/7.
+The eight libraries are at Baruch, Brooklyn, Hunter, Lehman, and Staten Island Colleges, Borough of Manhattan and Bronx Community Colleges, and the Graduate Center.

 - Baruch College >>